top of page

 This year (FY 2025), there will be three categories of eligibility (New, Start-ups, and Renewals).
 New firewood banks (existing firewood banks that have not received funding previously) and Start-up firewood banks (individuals or organizations launching new firewood banks in 2024-2025) may apply for funding beginning May 1st, 2024.
 Renewal firewood banks (firewood banks that have received funding previously) may apply beginning September 1st, 2024.

 Start-up Grant Form.
-These grants are aimed at individuals or organizations that are launching new firewood banks in 2024-2025 and plan to deliver 5 cords of wood or more are eligible for grants up to $10,000.
+These grants are aimed at individuals or organizations that are launching new firewood banks in 2024-2025 and plan to deliver 5 cords of wood or more.
+They are eligible for grants up to $10,000.
 Documentation needed for the Start-up Grant application includes such things as:

 • If you are a established non-profit, church, town or tribe, you just need a bank account and a UEI